abourdon/shprofile/README.md

 #### Shell profile memory

-The current loaded profile is kept in memory (more precisely written into a file) to be able to quickly reload it if necessary.
-The reload of the current profile is be done by calling `shprofile` without a profile name.
+The current loaded profile is kept in memory (more precisely written into a file) to be quickly reloaded if necessary.
+The reload of the current profile can be done by calling `shprofile` without a profile name.

 Thus,